 - Please fill out the Monash-XNAT Project Request Form:

-This form is designed to collect the information needed for creating a new project on Monash XNAT instance.
+This form is designed to collect the information needed for creating a new project on Monash-XNAT.
 It has multiple sections, including information about the research project, principle investigator, team who will have access to it on XNAT, data sensitivity classification and etc.

-Note that it is requires to be filled out by a project investigator.
+Note that it is requires to be filled out by a project investigator or project coordinator.